-Oyster Projects Not Carried Forward From Step 3 to Reasonable Range of Alternatives Project ID Individual/Organization Project Cost Rationale for Not Carrying Forward Using Off-Bottom Oyster Farming to Restore Alabama Oyster Reefs 203 Ernie Anderson/Organized Seafood Association of Alabama \$4,326,631 This project is more directly supporting commercial oystering activities than ecological restoration.
-Enhancing Oyster Restoration Efforts in Coastal Alabama 144 Ernie Anderson/Organized Seafood Association of Alabama \$2,500,000 This project is more directly supporting commercial oystering activities than ecological restoration.
-Enhancing Oyster Reef Restoration in Coastal Alabama: Oyster Farming as a Restoration Multiplier 5105 Bill Walton \$13,000,000 The hatchery component of this project supports the goals of the AL TIG but is duplicative of efforts in Project No. 108, a modification of which is carried forward to the reasonable range of alternatives.
-An Evaluation of the Eastern oyster (Crassostrea virginica) as a Biological Surrogate for Aquatic Ecological Health of Alabama Estuaries: Relations to Hydrological, Chemical, and Physical Variables 12848 Billy Justus \$725,000 This research does not fill a critical knowledge gap for the AL TIG at this time.
+Oyster Projects Not Carried Forward From Step 3 to Reasonable Range of Alternatives Project ID Individual/Organization Project Cost Rational Using Off-Bottom Oyster Farming to Restore Alabama Oyster Reefs 203 Ernie Anderson/Organized Seafood Association of Alabama \$4,326,631 This project is more directly suppo restoration.
+Enhancing Oyster Restoration Efforts in Coastal Alabama 144 Ernie Anderson/Organized Seafood Association of Alabama \$2,500,000 This project is more directly suppo restoration.
+Enhancing Oyster Reef Restoration in Coastal Alabama: Oyster Farming as a Restoration Multiplier 5105 Bill Walton \$13,000,000 The hatchery component of this pr duplicative of efforts in Project No the reasonable range of alternative An Evaluation of the Eastern oyster (Crassostrea virginica) as a Biological Surrogate for Aquatic Ecological Health of Alabama Estuaries: Relations to Hydrological, Chemical, and Physical Variables 12848 Billy Justus \$725,000 This research does not fill a critical his is a bird project that was incorrectly categorized as l funding.